 Coronation Beach- Geraldton

 To enter the campground you must drive eight kilometres west towards the coast, keep in mind the roads are windy and steep.
-The campground is 28 kilomtres North of Geraldton.

 Murchison River House Station- Kalbarri

 With showers, toilets, water, barbies, Telstra reception and a camp kitchen it makes for a lovely stay.
+Keep in mind that there is no water hook up to the van but you can fill water jugs/containers.

 In the evening a communal fire is lit for everyone to get to know each other.
 We enjoyed dinner outside under the stars, along the river banks around a fire.
 This place was absolutely magnificent!!!